statamic/v2-docs/content/collections/docs/environments.md

 NAME=ron
 ```

-Note: When interpolating, make sure to wrap your value in quotes.
+_Note: When interpolating, make sure to wrap your value in quotes._

 ### Option 2: Environment files {#option-environment-files}

-The second option is to leverage the environment settings file.

-Statamic will load `site/settings/environments/foo.yaml` where `foo` is the current environment.
+The second option is to leverage an environment system settings file, located in `site/settings/environments/`.
+Each `yaml` file here becomes an environment name, and any data defined here is added to the [cascade][/cascade] when running in that specific environment.

-In here, any variables are added to the cascade.

 For instance: